AnyChart/docs.anychart.com/Stock_Charts/Series/Overview.md

 ## Adjustment

-You can adjust the colors of the series, adjust the tooltips, etc.
+You can adjust tooltips, the colors of series, etc.:

 ```
 // create an ohlc series